SNAS/openbmp/README.md

 Use-Cases
 ---------
 There are many reasons to use OpenBMP, but to highlight a few common ones:

+* **Real-Time Topology Monitoring** - Can monitor and alert on topology change, policy changes or lack of enforcement, route-leaking, hijacking, etc.

+* **BGP/Route Security** - Route leaking, hijacking by origination, by better transit paths, or deviation from baseline

 * **Looking Glasses**  - IPv4, IPv6, and VPN4